hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 # History and self-definitions

-_Note: This section is adapted from a paper that has been accepted to_ Empirical Studies of the Arts _.
-[Here's the preprint](https://osf.io/preprints/psyarxiv/nspwg)._
+_Note: This section is adapted from [a paper that has been published in_ Empirical Studies of the Arts](https://journals.sagepub.com/doi/abs/10.1177/02762374241288696) ([preprint](https://osf.io/preprints/psyarxiv/nspwg))._

 The nature of computer graphics research has changed over the years, and so has the way that the field defines itself.